david3dworld/ArcGIS-Pro-Addin-Tool/README.md

    1) please download source code with zip file on git

+      If you are not developer, you can only download Ag_Analytics_Toolbar/[bin/Debug]/Ag_Analytics_Toolbar.esriAddinX

    2) please save zip file in your favorite directory

    3) please unzip in same directory.